 We’ve all heard of the snowball effect!
 For instance, although it may make sense to tackle your largest debts first, doing it in reverse is great for your psyche because you’ll get to celebrate those small wins much faster than if you started with your highest balances.
 This, in turn, will keep you motivated and excited to go after your bigger financial goals.

 So as you start to think of your goals, consider how you can set them up so you can reap the motivational benefit of achieving those small wins.
-Living stingy (being more mindful with how you spend money) for a little while can help you ramp up those small wins!
+Living stingy (being more mindful of how you spend money) for a little while can help you ramp up those small wins!

 Set and go

-Setting financial goals the right way and going after them is your opportunity to achieve your wildest dreams, blow your expectations out of the water and make real progress towards your financial success.
+Setting financial goals the right way and going after them is your opportunity to achieve your wildest dreams, blow your expectations out of the water, and make real progress towards your financial success.

 Here's to setting some amazing goals — Let's go!